25 of The Most Beautiful Greek Islands

 Ikaria, an Aegean Island in Greece

-Ikaria is a small beautiful Greek island in the Eastern Aegean that has become famous as a Blue Zone, known for the longevity of its residents and its healthy diet.
-Whilst there, be sure to sample the local honey, wines, cheeses, and fruits at one of the many small shops or cafes.
+Ikaria is a small beautiful Greek island in the Eastern Aegean that has become famous as a Blue Zone, known for the longevity of the residents and its healthy diet.
+Whilst there be sure to sample the local honey, wines, cheeses, and fruits at one of the many small shops or cafes.
 The Afianes wines and kathoura goat cheese are particularly delicious.

 There’s more to Ikaria than just the food, however.
 Ikaria is a low-key choice for visitors looking to experience Greece without the traditional tourist bustle.